We are Caribbean Sato Rescue, P.R.

 The adoption rate in Puerto Rico is less than 3% & 9 times out of 10 when a dog is adopted (or even purchased) in Puerto Rico, they are returned to a shelter or the streets within 2 weeks.
 The Puerto Rican government has it’s hands full with other issues of the island so to enforce spaying/neutering & otherwise keeping the dogs off of the streets, that’s bottom of the list.
-We rather these animals leave altogether if they can & have a much better chance of surviving & staying with their furever families FOREVER!
+We rather these heartbeats leave altogether if they can & have a much better chance of surviving & staying with their furever families FOREVER!
 We fly them off the island with rescue discounts on United & American Airlines & since Hurricane Maria are also proudly a part of The Coalition For Animal Rescue who is responsible for sending 6,000+ dogs off the island since the devastating hurricane in September 2017.

 DO YOU HAVE AN ADOPTION FEE?
 WHAT’S THE PROCESS?

 *All dogs adopted under the age of 5 months are required to be spayed/neutered & vaccine schedule to be completed by owner.
+NO exceptions.